jekyll-is/jekyll-is-announcer/README.md

 [![Ruby](https://github.com/jekyll-is/jekyll-is-announcer/actions/workflows/ruby.yml/badge.svg)](https://github.com/jekyll-is/jekyll-is-announcer/actions/workflows/ruby.yml)
 ![Coverage](coverage-badge.svg)

-`jekyll-is-announcer` is a Ruby gem for Jekyll that automates announcing new blog posts to external services, currently supporting Telegram channels and IndexNow.
+`jekyll-is-announcer` is a Ruby gem for Jekyll that automates announcing new blog posts to external services, primarily Telegram channels and IndexNow.

 ## Features

-- Automatically detects new posts in your Jekyll site marked for announcing.
+- Automatic detection of new posts in your Jekyll site marked with `announce: true` in the front matter.
-- Publishes announcements to configured Telegram channels using Telegram Bot API.
-- Supports message formatting with MarkdownV2 and automatic escaping of special characters.
+- Publishes announcements to configured Telegram channels via the Telegram Bot API, supporting MarkdownV2 formatting and automatic escaping of special characters.
-- Generates JSON files for announced posts, allowing integration with other announcement channels like IndexNow.
+- Generates JSON files containing announcement data (`announces.json`) for integration with other announcement channels, such as IndexNow.
-- Extensible architecture to add more channels and notification methods.
+- Extensible architecture enables adding more channels and notification methods.
+- Includes assets (e.g., JavaScript files) automatically served with your Jekyll site using custom StaticFile handling.
+- Provides executable scripts in the `bin` directory accessible via `bundle exec` for manual announcement triggering.
+- Supports Ruby version 3.4+ and Jekyll version 4.3+.
-- Comes with RSpec tests and code coverage setup.
+- Comes with RSpec tests and code coverage tracking with SimpleCov.

 ## Installation